knela96/Static_Code_Analysis/README.md

 #### Step 9

-Create a file named _"config.cfg"_ in the folder that is located your solution and add this line of code
+Create a file named _"config.cfg"_ in the folder where is located your solution and add this line of code
 ```
 <?xml version="1.0"?>
 ```